rwhitmire/rwhitmire.github.io/_posts/2020-01-22-how-velaro-handles-email.md

 programmer would ever do such a thing, right?
 Any updates we make to styling would have to be somehow copied over to the backend...
 Yuck.

-We needed something better, a way to define our variables and other template syntax within our high level Foundation code.
+We needed something better, a way to place our variables and other template syntax within our high level Foundation code.
 Unfortunately, the .NET ecosystem has very few good options for building HTML templates.
 Razor is the standard engine for building websites, but it has a mess of dependencies that make a bad option for simple `text + data = html` problems.